skycore9/aalrsmf/README.md

 LIBMF++ is a library for large-scale sparse matrix factorization.
-For the optimization problem it solves, please refer to [1]. this library is based on LIBMF.
+For the optimization problem it solves, please refer to [1].
+This library is based on LIBMF.

 Table of Contents
 =================